27 Jun Is a government pension from Japan taxable in the USA?

 - When a treaty reduces or modifies the taxation of income derived by an individual from dependent personal services, pensions, annuities, social security, and other public pensions, as well as income derived by artists, athletes, students, trainees, or teachers.

-- When a Social Security Totalization Agreement or Diplomatic or Consular Agreement reduces or modifies income.
+- When a Social Security Totalization or Diplomatic or Consular Agreement reduces or modifies income.

 - When a treaty exempts excise tax imposed by IRC 4371 when certain conditions are met.

-- When a treaty exempts from tax or reduces the rate of tax on FDAP income.
+- When a treaty exempts from tax or reduces the tax rate on FDAP income.

 - When a partnership, trust, or estate has disclosed a treaty position that the partner or beneficiary would otherwise be required to disclose.